 We mentioned this one upfront but want to dig a little deeper into this concept.
 Past life experiences can be an immediate eureka event.
 Hypnosis is also used for past life regression.
-Unfortunately, the subconscious is open to suggestions and imagination when utilizing hypnosis.
+Unfortunately, the subconscious is open to suggestions and imagination when using hypnosis.
 The combination of these two elements can end up manufacturing things.

-Our consciousness is more versatile than we realize; we can perceive from a perspective outside our body, it’s what some call astral projection.
+Our consciousness is more versatile than we realize; we can perceive from a perspective outside our body.
+It’s what some call astral projection.
 We can use meditation techniques to facilitate this change of perception.

 Those who practice the Sidhis of Patanjali know that combining two of these sutras enables one’s awareness to move beyond the confines of the body.
 So, they can bring things that are out of sight into palpable perception.

-Significant traumas can also cause an uncontrolled “out of body experience.”
+Significant traumas can also cause an uncontrolled “out-of-body experience.”
 These types of temporary shifts in perception are closely associated with the near-death experience.